-And befides, if the government that Rome was under, from the time that Augustulus abdicated, to the time when the Pope was confirmed in his temporal dominion, was meant by the feventh head that was to be between the imperial head and the papal, there would doubtless have been two different heads mentioned, instead of one, between the Emperor and the Pope, viz.
-First, the Gothic princes, which reigned near an hundred years.
-Secondly, the Exarchs of Ravenna, which governed for about one hundred and eighty-five years.
-The Gothic · kingdom was much more properly a distinct government from the Imperial, than the Exarchate of Ravenna; for during the Exarchate, Rome was under the government of the emperor, as much as it was in Constantine's time.
+And besides, if the government that Rome was under, from the time that Augustulus abdicated, to the time when the Pope was confirmed in his temporal dominion, was meant by that seventh head that was to be between the imperial head and the papal, there would doubtless have been two different heads mentioned, instead of one, between the emperor and the Pope; viz.
+First, the Gothic princes, which reigned near an hundred years: Secondly, the Exarchs of Ravenna, which governed for about 185 years.
+The Gothic kingdom was much more properly a distinct government from the imperial, than the Exarchate of Ravenna.
+For during the Exarchate, Rome was under the government of the emperor, as much as it was in Constantine's time.

 In Rev. xvii.
-12. it is faid, the ten korns are ten kings, which are to receive power as kings one hour with the beaft, or (as Mr. Lowman fays, it ought to have been translated)

-the fame hour, or point of time with the beaft.
-This will not allow the time when Antichrist first receives power as king, to be so late as Mr. Lowman supposes.
-This division of the empire into many kingdoms, denoted by the number ten, was about the year four hundred and fifty-fix, after Genfericus had taken the city of Rome; but Mr. Lowman places the beginning of the reign of Antichrist in the year feven hundred and fifty-fix, which is three hundred years later.
-I know, fuch an expression as in one hour, or the same hour, may allow fome latitude, but furely not fuch a latitude as this.
-This is a much longer time, than it was from the time of the vision to Constantine: much longer than the space of all the first fix feals, longer than it was from Christ's ascension to Constantine, and near as long as the time of all the reigns of the heathen emperors put together, from Augustus Cæfar to Constantine.
-An hour is every where, in the other places in this book of Revelation, used to signify a very fhort time, as may be feen in places cited in the margin.
-And the expression, the same hour, every where else in the Bible, intends near the same point of time.† The phrase one hour is used several times in the next chapter, speaking of the downfall of Antichrist;‡ and each time, evidently signifies a very short space of time.
+12, it is said, the "ten horns are ten kings, which are to receive power as kings one hour with the beast, or (as Mr. Lowman says it ought to have been translated) "the same hour or point of time with the beast."
+This will not allow the time when Antichrist first receives power as king, to be so late as Mr Lowman supposes.
+This division of the empire into many kingdoms, denoted by the number ten, was about the year 456, after Gensericus had taken the city of Rome: But Mr. Lowman places the beginning of the reign of Antichrist in the year 756, which is 300 years later.
+I know, such an expression as in one hour, or the same hour, may allow some latitude; but surely not such a latitude as this.
+This is a much longer time, than it was from the time of the vision to Constantine; much longer than the space of all the first six seals; longer than it was from Christs' ascension to Constantine; and near as long as the time of all the reigns of the heathen emperors put together, from Augustus Cæsar to Constantine.
+An hour is every where, in the other places in this book of Revelation, used to signify a very short time; as may be seen in places cited in the margin.
+And the expression, the same hour, every where else in the Bible, intends near the same point of time.
+The phrase one hour is used several times in the next chapter, speaking of the downfall of Antichrist : And each time, evidently signifies a very short space of time.
 And there is no reason why we should not understand the same phrase in the same sense, when it is used here concerning the rise of Antichrist.